What is a Mutual Waiting Period?

 To avoid being penalized by a waiting period, here are some solutions:

 a.
-Opt for Mutual Insurance Without Waiting Period
+Choose a Mutual Insurance Plan with No Waiting Period

-Some mutual insurance companies offer contracts with no waiting period, particularly for routine care.
-These offers can be particularly interesting if you have immediate needs.
+Some mutual insurance companies offer policies with no waiting period, particularly for routine care.
+These offers can be particularly attractive if you have immediate needs.

 When changing mutual insurance companies, if you have been covered by a previous insurance policy, certain guarantees can be activated immediately without any waiting period.